-Most days after work during that damp hot July, I spend a dollar and take the Staten Island Ferry from Manhattan just to feel a cool breeze.
+Most days after work during that damp hot July, I would spend a dollar and take the Staten Island Ferry from Manhattan just to feel a cool breeze.
 Sometimes I go over and back a few times and watch the familiar skyline come in and out of focus until the sun sets beyond the Statue of Liberty.
-By day I am employed in a Yoghurtarian Cafe in the Chrysler Building, in the evenings I walk around the corner to work in an Italian Restaurant and at weekends I make cocktails in a Chinese Bar Downtown.
+By day I am employed in a Yogurtarian Cafe in the Chrysler Building, in the evenings I walk around the corner to work in an Italian Restaurant and at weekends I make cocktails in a Chinese Bar Downtown.
 In between I bask in the luxury of air conditioning at the Museum of Modern Art or in the movie theatre where Woody Allen’s Manhattan is showing.
 I see it every week.
 I am totally smitten by New York City; the art, the purple pin stripe trousers I bought in SoHo, the eons of grime, the noisy diner on the corner, gunshots in the subway, sirens at night.
 I have romanticised it all, a habit I will perfect much later in life.

 Our cockroach infested apartment on Greenwich Street is in the shadow of the Twin Towers.
 On humid nights we sleep on the roof.
 Next door under a flashing neon sign is a bar where girls dance on the counter and Tequila Sunrise is the drink of choice of Irish girls from the College of Art in Dublin.